-In the course of compiling this information, it dawned on me that the use of jazz musicians on popular (or “dance”) recordings by King Records was also famously done at Motown, not to mention standard operating procedure (i.e., ‘Wrecking Crew’) at the West Coast studios in and around Los Angeles.
-Jazz musicians bring, as has been demonstrated, a deep musicality as well as versatility to recording sessions aimed at the popular market.
+In the course of compiling this information, it dawned on me that the use of jazz musicians on popular (or “dance”) recordings by King Records was also famously done (later) at Motown, not to mention standard operating procedure (i.e., ‘Wrecking Crew’) at the West Coast studios in and around Los Angeles.
+Jazz musicians bring, as has been demonstrated, a deep musicality as well as versatility to recording sessions that are aimed at the popular market.

 King Records Jazz Legacy Tweet #1

-Bassist Keter Betts – who spurred Stan Getz & Charlie Byrd to record the breakthrough 1962 ‘Jazz Samba‘ album that introduced bossa nova to America and the world – played on a handful of Earl Bostic sessions, including his big hit “Flamingo,” as well as flip side “Sleep” (all sessions in NYC except one Cincinnati session on August 2, 1949).
-NY Times Aug.
-22, 2005 obituary for Betts acknowledges that “his first job of note was with the popular rhythm and-blues saxophonist Earl Bostic in 1949.”
+Bassist Keter Betts — who spurred Stan Getz and Charlie Byrd to record 1962’s breakthrough Jazz Samba album that introduced bossa nova to America and the world — played on a handful of Earl Bostic sessions, including “Who Snuck The Wine In The Gravy” (written by King’s pioneering A&R producer, Henry Glover, and recorded May 28, 1949 in New York City), “Choppin’ It Down” (also written by Henry Glover and recorded August 2, 1949 in Cincinnati), Bostic’s big hit “Flamingo” (recorded January 10, 1951 in New York City), and also its flip side, “Sleep” (recorded January 23, 1951 in New York City).
+These 1949-1951 sessions with Bostic were almost certainly the bassist’s early recordings, as Betts’ August 22, 2005 obituary in the New York Times acknowledges “his first job of note was with the popular rhythm and-blues saxophonist Earl Bostic in 1949.”
 Link to Zero to 180’s profile of Keter Betts from 2021.

 King Records Jazz Legacy Tweet #2

-“John Coltaine” = musical misspelling
+“John Coltaine” –

 King Records Jazz Legacy Tweet #3